JMRI: Building with Eclipse

 Eclipse is a complex environment to work with.
 If you're already familiar with IDEs like Microsoft Visual Studio it won't be too hard to get used to, but it is definitely worth buying a textbook (e.g. The Java Developer's Guide to Eclipse).

-These instructions were developed and tested using "Eclipse IDE for Java Developers" version "Luna Service Release 1a (4.4.1)".
+These instructions were developed and tested using "Eclipse IDE for Java Developers" version "Oxygen Release (4.7.0)".

-Also note that at the time of writing this help document that JMRI requires JAVA version 8.
+Also note that at the time of writing this help document that JMRI requires Java version 8.
 You must confirm that JRE 8 is the default Java Runtime Environment.
-Eclipse recommends installing release Luna for Java 8, but there are workarounds described online.
+Eclipse recommends installing release "Luna" or later for Java 8, but there are workarounds described online.

 Getting the JMRI Source using GitTo get the source code from GitHub using Git you need to do the following:

 - Go to GitHub.com and create an account.